AtharvaJadhav/ichra-benefit-bundler/README.md

 ## Notes
 - Large CMS data files are **not tracked in git**.
 See `.gitignore` and `backend/data/README.md` for details.
+- **Performance:** CMS data is loaded once at server startup and cached in memory for all API calls.
+This makes optimization fast and efficient.
 - For fast testing, you can shrink CSVs to a few rows using `head -n 21 file.csv > file-small.csv`.
 - For production, restore full data and ensure all environment variables are set.
 - For any issues, check logs or open an issue.